antronerds/r2-tutorials/docs/Correlating_Genes.md

     explore the specifics of the correlation in a separate graph; try and click the APEX1 gene in the left column.
-3. In the left upper corner the filter icon is located , this links directly to the â€˜adjustable settings panel â€˜ where you adapt the filtering conditions .
+3. In the left upper corner the filter icon is located , this links directly to the "adjustable settings panel " where you adapt the filtering conditions .
 The filter button is accessible in many analysis modules of R2.

 	![Figure4: Filterbutton](_static/images/FindGenes_GotoMain.png "Figure4: Filterbutton")

 	[**Figure4: Filterbutton**](_static/images/FindGenes_GotoMain.png)

-Tutorial step 4
+Step 4: Inspecting correlation between specific genes
 ---------------

 1. The resulting graph depicts the expression of both genes in this